 There are plenty of travel destinations in Australia and New Zealand to choose from.

-Another option is to rent a car (you can also rent a car from a private person – something like Airbnb for cars), take the highway north, and explore the West coast of Australia.
+Another option is to rent a car (you can also rent a car from a private person – something like VRBO for cars), take the highway north, and explore the West coast of Australia.
 There are various itineraries different in length.
 But do make sure you have a valid international drivers license on you.